salt-extensions/saltext-servicenow/docs/index.rst

 ``saltext-servicenow``: Integrate Salt with Servicenow
 ======================================================

-Salt Extension for interacting with Servicenow
+Salt Extension for interacting with ServiceNow

 .. toctree::
   :maxdepth: 2